ItzShubhamDev/3dprinter/JOURNAL.md

 **Time spent** - 4 hours

-**Log 4** - Created and added 3D models for various parts such as pulleys, hotend, hotend cover and some other parts as well.
+**Log 4** - The 3D models for some components were missing that includes pulleys, hotend cover and some other parts too.
+So, I created the 3D models for them and included them into the design.

 <img width="492" height="640" alt="image" src="https://github.com/user-attachments/assets/f1514a33-a544-435d-8814-96ee499a9c43" />

 **Time spent** - 4 hours

-**Log 5** - Added other remaining components like heatbeds, linear bearing, etc.
+**Log 5** - Some other components that were missing like heatbeds, linear bearing, so created and added them as well.

 <img width="461" height="614" alt="image" src="https://github.com/user-attachments/assets/9ad96524-51be-4250-bcf1-eb7d60997a59" />